TufanIonut/Trading-API/README.md

-Introducing our innovative application designed to streamline your cryptocurrency experience!
-Here's what our platform offers:
+# 🚀 Welcome to our Innovative Cryptocurrency Management Application! 🚀

+## Features:

-1. Secure Authentication:
+1. **Secure Authentication:**

-Safely log in or register to access your personalized account.
+   - Safely log in or register to access your personalized account.

-2. Password Recovery with Safe Word:
+2. **Password Recovery with Safe Word:**

-Reset your password securely using a designated safe word.
+   - Reset your password securely using a designated safe word.

-3. Advanced Backend Infrastructure:
+3. **Advanced Backend Infrastructure:**

-Our robust backend ensures smooth functionality and secure transactions.
+   - Our robust backend ensures smooth functionality and secure transactions.

-4. Coin Creation with Permissions:
+4. **Coin Creation with Permissions:**

-Obtain necessary permissions to create your own coin within the platform.
+   - Obtain necessary permissions to create your own coin within the platform.

-5. Admin Monitoring Tab:
+5. **Admin Monitoring Tab:**

-Administrators have access to a dedicated tab for monitoring user activities.
+   - Administrators have access to a dedicated tab for monitoring user activities.

-6. Transactions in Romanian Lei (LEI):
+6. **Transactions in Romanian Lei (LEI):**

-All transactions are conducted exclusively in Romanian Lei for simplicity.
+   - All transactions are conducted exclusively in Romanian Lei for simplicity.

-7. Real-Time Balance Updates:
+7. **Real-Time Balance Updates:**

-Stay updated on your finances with real-time balance information.
+   - Stay updated on your finances with real-time balance information.

-8. Fund Management:
+8. **Fund Management:**

-Easily add funds, withdraw earnings, and manage your finances hassle-free.
+   - Easily add funds, withdraw earnings, and manage your finances hassle-free.

-9. Live Coin Price Updates:
+9. **Live Coin Price Updates:**

-Access real-time prices for all coins available on our platform, updated automatically.
+   - Access real-time prices for all coins available on our platform, updated automatically.

 Experience the future of cryptocurrency management with our streamlined application.
-Join us now and elevate your digital asset experience!
+Join us now and elevate your digital asset experience! 💰

 ![WhatsApp Image 2024-05-15 at 16 39 32_3f914ef6](https://github.com/TufanIonut/Trading-API/assets/117408976/c6f3afdc-7054-4b88-bd7b-e550fcfd12cb)